 Senior Software Engineer

-We are looking for a software engineer to help support our open-source team, assist the Material-UI community and grow our premium products.
-Join us in our mission to make React application development fun and simple.
+We are looking for senior software engineers to help support our open-source components, assist the Material-UI community, and grow our enterprise edition.

-- Type of work: Contractor (long mission, full-time, convertible to an employee position in the future).
+- Type of work: Contractor (full-time, convertible to an employee position in the future).

 - Start date: Immediately.